 If you have a high conversion rate, but disappointingly low impressions, you can know that your campaign has room to grow and reach more people.
 This gives you the kind of actionable insights you need to make the appropriate adjustments in order to achieve maximum campaign success.

-Clicks are the bread and butter of pay-per-click campaigns, as we’re sure you’re well aware.
+Clicks are the bread and butter of pay-per-click campaigns.
 You don’t get any conversions without any clicks, so this KPI is something you absolutely cannot ignore.
 This metric simply measures how many people are clicking on your ads.
 Going further, the number of clicks give you an idea of how much interest your ads are gathering online.

 Remember that a high number of clicks early in your campaign can be a good indicator of success, but they aren’t the only thing you should be considering.
 We recommend using the number of clicks for a quick campaign performance check.
 If you notice ads that aren’t getting enough clicks, you can pause them and allocate more budget to more successful ads.